NVIDIA/aistore/README.md

 2. URL path: hostname or IP address of one of the DFC servers.

-By convention, REST operation implies a "clustered" scope when performed on a DFC proxy server.
+By convention, a RESTful operation performed on a DFC proxy server usually implies a "clustered" scope.
+Exceptions include querying proxy's own configuration via `{"what": "config"}` message.

 3. URL path: version of the REST API, resource that is operated upon, and possibly more forward-slash delimited specifiers.

-For example: /v1/cluster where 'v1' is the currently supported version and 'cluster' is the resource.
+For example: /v1/cluster where 'v1' is the currently supported API version and 'cluster' is the resource.

 4. Control message in JSON format, e.g. `{"what": "config"}`.

 > Combined, all these elements tell the following story.
-They tell us what to do in the most generic terms (e.g., GET), designate the target aka "resource" (e.g., cluster), and may also include context-specific and JSON-encoded control message to, for instance, distinguish between getting system statistics (`{"what": "stats"}`) versus system configuration (`{"what": "config"}`).
+They specify the most generic action (e.g., GET) and designate the target aka "resource" of this action: e.g., an entire cluster or a given daemon.
+Further, they may also include context-specific and JSON-encoded control message to, for instance, distinguish between getting system statistics (`{"what": "stats"}`) versus system configuration (`{"what": "config"}`).

 | Operation | HTTP action | Example |
 |--- | --- | ---|